lemlac/mulem/docs/reference.md

 #### Dictionaries

 Dictionaries are a subtype of arrays.
-Instead of numbers, each item is given a **key.** A dictionary's type is the type of the value `V` and the type of the key `K` join with a hash `#` in between: `V#K`.
+Instead of numbers, each item is given a **key.** A dictionary's type is the type of the value `V` and the type of the key `K` join with a hash `:` in between: `[K: V]`.
 This makes it semantically clear that they are a subtype of arrays.
 Dictionaries also use the same operator to access items.
-The type passed to the `#` operator must match the key type.
+The type passed to the `^[]` operator must match the key type.
 Each key is marked with `[]:` in the array.

 ```
-dict: float#float = [
+dict: [float: float] = [
     [1.0f]: 10.0f,
     [1.5f]: 15.0f,
     [2.0f]: 20.0f,
 ]
-print("{ dict#1.5f }")   -- Prints "15.0"
+print("{ dict^[1.5f] }")   -- Prints "15.0"
 ```

 If the key type is `str` and a key is a valid variable name, then the square brackets before `:` can be omitted.
-You can access it like a member with `.` but with `#`.
-This makes it easier to distinguish compile-time access `.` and run-time access `#`.
+You can access it like a member with `.` if it can be guaranteed.

 ```
 dict: int#str = [